Unnecessary health care: Reduction efforts

+Clinical decision support tools can help decrease unnecessary laboratory testing.
+The PLUGS initiative (Patient-Centered Laboratory Utilization Guidance Services) aims to formalize laboratory stewardship practices.
+The TRUU-Lab (Test Renaming for Understanding and Utilization in the Laboratory) initiative is a cooperative effort of CDC, CMS, FDA, and CAP.
+The project aims to standardize the names of laboratory tests to limit errant test ordering.
+Genetic testing stewardship programs have been established to streamline molecular diagnostic ordering patterns.

+The Joint Commission offers accreditation in patient blood management in conjunction with AABB.
+To become accredited, participating hospitals may distribute guidelines for appropriateness of blood transfusion, form a committee to audit blood utilization, identify areas for improvement, and monitor compliance.

 In the UK, 2011, online platform AskMyGP was launched to decrease the amount of unnecessary medical appointments.
 In the app patients are given a questionnaire about their symptoms, which then assesses the patient's need for medical care.
 The program was a success, and as of January 2018 has managed over 29,000 patient episodes.

+The Royal College of Pathologists issued 2021 guidelines for the minimum time that should elapse before a given laboratory test is repeated in a specific clinical scenario.

 In April 2012, the Lown Institute and the New America Foundation Health Policy Program convened the 'Avoiding Avoidable Care' conference.
 It was the first major medical conference to focus entirely on overuse, and it included presentations from speakers including Bernard Lown, Don Berwick, Christine Cassel, Amitabh Chandra, JudyAnn Bigby, and Julio Frenk.
 A second meeting was planned for December 2013.

 Since the meeting, the Lown Institute has focused its work on deepening the understanding of overuse and generating public discussion of the ethical and cultural drivers of overuse, especially on the role of the hidden curriculum in medical school and residency.